 You’ve just looked at 10 English phrases from “Friends”.
 Of course, there are many more useful phrases that you can learn from this amazing series.

 What are you waiting for???
-Download eJOY app and immerse yourself in English now!
+Download eJOY eXtension and immerse yourself in English now!